I'm bringing you these healthy buns with cheese dip so that you know eating healthy doesn't mean our food needs to be sad and boring. Not at all.

 SUBSTITUTION: Use the same amount of maple syrup or any type of sugar.

 Cheeses - I use a combination of parmesan and mozzarella.
 I've used cheddar also and it worked amazing.
-Use your easy-melt favourite cheese, no problem.
+Use your easy-melt favorite cheese, no problem.
+If you love cheese, then you'll also love my Brazilian cheese bread, it's delicious!

 TIP: Make sure they're shredded and at room temperature so that they melt faster in the oven as the buns don't take long to cook.